Kirill Moskalenko: World War II

 In December 1941, he was appointed deputy commander of the 6th Army of the Southwestern Front and acting commander of the army.
 The 6th Army under the command Moskalenko took part in the Barvenkovo-Lozovaya offensive and the liberation of the cities of Izium and Lozova.
 On 12 February 1942, he was appointed as commander of the 6th Cavalry Corps and from March to July 1942, he served as commander of the 38th Army.
 He was the commander of the newly reformed 38th Army from March to July 1942.

 During the Battle of Stalingrad, he commanded the 1st Tank Army during which he participated in battles on the distant approaches to Stalingrad from July to August 1942.
 In August 1942, he was appointed commander of the 1st Guards Army until October 1942.
 At the very beginning of the defensive period of the Battle of Stalingrad, the 1st Tank Army attacked the enemy almost continuously for twelve days in a row and held back their advance.
 According to Moskalenko, at Kalach-on-Don, his army stopped the advance of German General Friedrich Paulus's 6th Army to Stalingrad and almost won a month to organize defense in depth and pull up reserves.
 He was then appointed commander of the 1st Tank Army from July to August 1942 and the 1st Guards Army from August to October 1942 before finally receiving command of the 40th Army, which was separate from the Voronezh Front, a position he held until October 1943.

 Moskalenko led his troops during the winter counteroffensive and during the Battle of Kursk.
 He participated in the Ostrogozhsk–Rossosh offensive, third battle of Kharkov and the battle of the Dnieper.
 Moskalenko was awarded the title Hero of the Soviet Union for heroism and courage when crossing the Dnieper and securing a bridgehead on its western bank.

 From October 1943 until the end of the war, Moskalenko was the commander of the 38th Army.
-He led his troops as they helped drive the Germans from the Ukraine, Poland, and Czechoslovakia.
+He led his troops as they helped drive the Germans from Ukraine, Poland, and Czechoslovakia.